Case study - aquila

 Aquila is an air traffic management services company, created as a joint venture by Thales in France and NATS in the UK.

-Their original focus had been to deliver Project Marshall, a UK-wide and overseas project to maintain, service and upgrade air traffic management equipment on MOD sites.
+Aquila’s original focus had been to deliver Project Marshall, a UK-wide and overseas project to maintain, service and upgrade air traffic management equipment on MOD sites.
 But Aquila was struggling to balance several cultural influences – such as the diverse disciplines and backgrounds of their workforce, the fact that their workforce and executive team was a blend of new hires and secondees from Thales and NATS, and that they were remote teams delivering into RAF sites.

-They also needed their leaders and employees to adopt a more strategic perspective.
 While delivering Project Marshall, teams had become very operationally-focused.
 This was showing signs of being unsustainable for both the duration of the project and beyond.
 From equipping leaders and managers with the tools to identify and present new business opportunities to helping the executive team set new ambitions for talent recruitment and diversity, Aquila needed to set a new culture that helped leaders see the venture as a long-term business rather than a single project.

 No leadership development training is delivered in one fell swoop.
 During our work with Aquila, we dug deep into their current leadership capabilities, designed a programme to target the gaps that emerged and embedded the development into day-to-day behaviours.